 The value of treasury management transactions and the fact that housing associations’ continued existence depends on their ability to maintain liquidity and comply with loan covenants mean that reputational risk is inherent throughout the treasury operation.
 If anything significant were to go wrong in a housing association’s treasury operation it is likely that the opinion third parties (eg financial institutions, the regulator, the rest of the housing sector and tenants) have of the housing association would be diminished.

 Reputational risk is virtually impossible to quantify but can have a significant impact on the way in which such parties do (or do not do!) business with the housing association including, for example, the cost of future borrowings.
 Reputational risk is controlled by managing the other risks of treasury management.

 There are potentially a further six mainstream risks (lenders’ covenants, management, inflation, systems, banking and political) but even this list is not exhaustive and each housing association may also have unique risks.
 It can be argued that each of these is a variation or subset of one or more of the above.

-Banking risks are particularly to the fore at present due to the state of banks’ balance sheets with many of them actively looking to reprice older loans, lend at shorter maturities and indeed reduce lending overall, making the sourcing of new funding more difficult than it has been in the past.
+Banking risks are particularly to the fore at present with many banks actively looking to reprice older loans and lend at shorter maturities.

 Political risk is a variation on legal and regulatory risk, but not one that can be controlled by taking legal advice.
 A change of housing policy could radically change the environment in which housing associations operate.
 As far as is possible, adverse scenarios need to be modelled to determine the effect on cash flow.